 The J’s art gallery, or Omanut (“art” in Hebrew), is a place for established and emerging artists to showcase their work.
 The gallery is dedicated to art that offers new perspectives on the rich history and values of the J and the Jewish community.

-Enjoy happy hour and check out the art.
 Love something you see?
 The art is for sale, and 10% of the proceeds go toward the J’s Early Childhood School and camp scholarship fund.

 The space is curated by artists Lora Martini and Matt Lome, along with SJCC Senior Director of Community Engagement Dana Weiner.
 Contact Dana with questions via email or at 206-829-2593.

 Shellan, born and raised in the Pacific Northwest, has studied and painted full-time for almost twenty years in Kirkland.
 She has degrees in communications and art from WSU, and recently studied under master painter Liana Bennett in Kenmore.
 Over her career, she has explored a variety of media moving from watercolors (in which she received her Signature Membership from the Northwest Watercolor Society) to acrylics and oils.